Marioqwe/easy_ssl/README.md

         ...
     }

-To renew the certificate, include the generated `nginx.conf` file in your nginx configuration.
+To renew the certificate, include the generated `nginx.conf` file in your nginx configuration and run the following command:

-Note you will only be able to renew a certificate
+    bash get_ssl_cert.sh --renew --dev-server